DragonSenses/Algorithms/LeetCode/169-majority-element/problem.md

 # Bitwise Manipulation Approach

+## **Intuition**

+If a number appears more than `floor(n / 2)` times in an array of size `n`, then for each bit position (from 0 to 31), that bit must also be the majority at that position across all numbers.
+In other words, if we count how many numbers have a `1` at each bit position, and that count exceeds `n / 2`, then the majority element must also have a `1` at that bit.

+By iterating through all 32 bit positions (since integers are 32-bit signed in Java), we can reconstruct the majority element bit by bit.
+For each bit position, we count how many numbers have that bit set.
+If the count exceeds `n / 2`, we set that bit in our result.

 This approach leverages the fact that the majority element dominates the bitwise landscape of the array, allowing us to rebuild it without using extra space for frequency maps.